mariallaverias/BestDeal/README.md

 # BestDeal

-Price comparison tool for grocery lists.
+Best Deal is a price comparison tool for grocery lists.
+It's my first app and MVP project as part of my Full Stack Development Bootcamp at CodeOp and it was built in a week.

-The main idea is that a user can create a grocery list and receive how much that grocery list total cost would be in different supermarkets.
+The main idea is that a user can create a grocery list and receive in exchange how much that grocery list total cost would be in different supermarkets.
+The idea behind the app arose a personal need:  why not having a tool that helps you find the most convenient final price of all the combined items you need to shop for, instead of individually searching each item in each shops's site?

+The first approach to the project was to find open API's of shops and supermarkets in Barcelona, but since that was finally not available I created the backend and databases with dummy data to prove the concept.

 Here is a first draft of a Userflow.
-In orange what has been developed and in blue what still hasn't and could be potential ideas for future extensions.
+In orange what has been developed and in blue what still hasn't and could be potential ideas for future extensions of the app.

 ![Userflow](support/Userflow.png)

 ## Dependencies

 Run npm install in project directory.
-This will install server-related dependencies such as express. cd client and run npm install.
-This will install client dependencies (React).
+This will install server-related dependencies such as Express. cd into the client golder and run npm install.
+This will install  all client dependencies (React).

 ## Database Prep